rajbos/rajbos.github.io/_posts/2019-07-13-Using-Chrome-Personas-To-Split-Identities.md

 I've tried them all before finding that the Default profile is indeed called.... the Default profile!
 Unfortunately does the same thing.
 I also found to extra personas that might have been deleted at some point.
 After launching them, they are also visible again in the Chrome UI!

+By the way, storing the shortcut like this on the desktop and launching it does work.
+But I don't like to switch to the desktop each time I want to launch into this profile.